-This Monthly Hydro meteorological Bulletin is prepared and disseminated by the Ethiopia Meteorology Institute (EMI) of Ethiopia, for the purpose of providing hydro meteorological information to different sectors of the community involved in water related activities.
+This seasonal hydro meteorological bulletin is prepared and disseminated by the Ethiopia Meteorological institution (EMI) of Ethiopia, for the purpose of providing hydro meteorological information to different sectors of the community involved in water related activities.

 In general, Hydrometeorology is concerned with the study of the atmosphere and land phases of the hydrologic cycle, particularly, on the interrelationships involved.
 In this bulletin, more emphasis is given to presenting the results of analyses done on the extreme rainfall events as well as the moisture status prevailed over river catchments.